Hobson's Choice (1954 film)

 Hobson's Choice is a 1954 British romantic comedy film directed by David Lean.
-It is based on the 1916 play of the same name by Harold Brighouse.
-It stars Charles Laughton in the role of Victorian bootmaker Henry Hobson, John Mills as timid but highly talented employee Will Mossop, and Brenda de Banzie as Hobson's eldest, fiercely determined daughter.
-The film also features Prunella Scales in one of her first cinematic roles.
+It is based on the 1915 play of the same name by Harold Brighouse, and stars Charles Laughton in the role of Victorian boot shop owner Henry Hobson, John Mills as timid but highly talented bootmaker Will Mossop, and Brenda de Banzie as Hobson's unmarried eldest daughter, Maggie.

 Hobson's Choice won the British Academy Film Award for Best British Film 1954.

 Plot

-Henry Horatio Hobson is the autocratic proprietor of a moderately upmarket boot shop (boots, shoes and clogs) in 1880 Salford.
-A widower, Hobson is a notorious miser with three grown daughters: Maggie and her younger and less-dedicated sisters, Alice and Vicky.
-All three have kept house and worked in their father's shop for years without wages.
-Alice and Vicky are eager to marry.
-Their intentions infect Maggie.
-Alice has been seeing Albert Prosser, a young up-and-coming solicitor, while Vicky prefers Freddy Beenstock, the son of a corn merchant.
-Hobson has no objection to losing Alice and Vicky but Maggie is another matter.
-He tells her she is too old for such things, "...thirty and shelved."
-While mocking her to his drinking cronies at The Moonrakers pub, he freely admits that she is too useful to lose.
+Henry Hobson is the autocratic proprietor of a moderately upmarket boot shop in 1880 Salford, Manchester, England.
+A widower, Hobson is a notorious miser with a heavy taste for drink.
+He has three grown daughters: industrious Maggie, the eldest, and the less-dedicated, much more attractive Alice and Vicky.
+All three have kept house and worked in their father's shop their whole lives without wages.
+Alice and Vicky have beaus and are eager to marry.
+Alice is wooed by Albert Prosser, a young up-and-coming solicitor, and Vicky has the torch of Freddy Beenstock, the son of a teetotaling corn merchant.
+Hobson declares he has no intention to pay marriage settlements to marry off the younger girls, and declares the spinsterish Maggie is too useful to lose.

-Insulted, Maggie decides to marry Willie Mossop, the shop's gifted but under-appreciated bootmaker, despite the timid man having no such aspirations.
-When Willie informs her he has already been bullied into an engagement to his landlady's daughter, Maggie promptly puts an end to that – to his great relief.
-Maggie tells her father of her intentions and delivers her terms.
-Hobson attempts to intimidate Willie instead, by threatening to "beat the love out" of him with his belt.
-Willie declares he has no love for Maggie, but if Hobson strikes him, he will stick to her like glue.
-Hobson strikes him twice, and the couple walk out.
+Unwilling to be bypassed in marriage and saddled to a life of caring for her alcoholic father, Maggie decides to wed Will Mossop, the shop's gifted but under-appreciated bootmaker - who professes no such reciprocal feelings or desire.
+When the timid Will informs her he has already been bullied into an engagement to his landlady's daughter, Maggie promptly scuppers that, to his great relief.
+Maggie declares her intentions to her father and delivers her terms.
+Hobson attempts to intimidate Will by threatening to "beat the love out" of him with his belt.
+Will declares he has no love for Maggie, but if Hobson strikes him, he will stick to her like glue.
+Hobson does, and the couple walks out.

-Maggie seeks a loan of £100 from Mrs. Hepworth, a very satisfied customer.
-When Mrs. Hepworth asks about security, Maggie says that Willie is the security: he is the finest bootmaker in Lancashire.
-With cash in hand, Maggie finds a basement that will serve as both shop and living quarters, furnishes it, has Willie buy tools and supplies, and arranges for the banns to be read.
+Maggie approaches Mrs. Hepworth, a wealthy Hobson customer enamoured of Will's work, for a loan of £100 to start a shop with him.
+When asked about security, Maggie proudly proclaims it is Will.
+She rents a basement as both shop and living quarters, furnishes it, has Will outfit it for work, and arranges for their banns to be read.
+Back at Hobson's, she takes a common brass ring out of inventory and dons it as a symbol of her betrothal to Will, who has not offered her one.